Skip to content

 In 1876, an Italian surgeon named Edoardo Porro performed what is often cited as the first successful caesarean section in Europe—a procedure that, even then, was considered nearly suicidal for the mother.
 Three years later, a young Scottish medical student named Robert Felkin witnessed something in the kingdom of Bunyoro-Kitara, in modern-day Uganda, that shattered everything Europeans believed about African medicine.

-Felkin watched a local healer perform a caesarean delivery with a level of precision and calm that would have astonished his professors in Edinburgh.
-The healer used banana wine both to sedate the patient and to clean her abdomen and his own hands—an antiseptic protocol that predated Joseph Lister’s campaign for surgical hygiene in Europe by decades.
-He made a clean midline incision through the abdominal wall and uterus, cauterized bleeding with a red-hot iron, removed the child and the placenta, then closed the wound with seven iron pins and dressed it with a paste made from local roots.
+Felkin described the operation as one with a high level of precision and calm.
+The healer used banana wine to sedate the patient and clean the surgical area and his hands.
+Joseph Lister had introduced antiseptic surgery in Europe in 1867, but infection remained a major problem in many European hospitals by the late 1870s.
+The healer made a clean midline incision through the abdominal wall and uterus, cauterized bleeding with a red-hot iron, removed the child and the placenta, then closed the wound with seven iron pins and dressed it with a paste made from local roots.
 The mother breastfed her child two hours after the operation.
 By the eleventh day, the wound had healed entirely.

-This was not an experimental procedure.
-Felkin noted that the technique was so refined, so rehearsed, that it was clearly standard practice—something the healers of Bunyoro had been performing long before any European set foot in the region.
+Felkin believed the procedure was already established practice in Bunyoro, long before any European set foot in the region, since it was so rehearsed and standardized.
 The kingdom had been isolated from outside contact until the mid-nineteenth century.
-The first foreigners to reach Bunyoro came from Zanzibar in 1852; the first Europeans arrived in 1862.
-This was an entirely indigenous innovation.
+The first foreigners to reach Bunyoro came from Zanzibar in 1852, and the first Europeans arrived just seventeen years before Felkin's visit, in 1862.

-Felkin published his account in the Edinburgh Medical Journal in 1884.
-The actual knife he observed being used is now housed in the Science Museum in London, a silent artifact of a surgical tradition that challenged—and continues to challenge—the colonial narrative that Africa had no science of its own.
+Felkin published his observations in the Edinburgh Medical Journal in 1884.
+The knife associated with the procedure is now held in the Science Museum in London.

 The World’s Oldest Surgical Textbook Was African

-When historians talk about the birth of rational medicine, they usually start with Hippocrates, the Greek physician born around 460 BCE.
-But the Edwin Smith Papyrus—written in ancient Egypt around 1600 BCE and likely copied from a text dating to 3000 BCE—proves that African physicians were practicing evidence-based medicine more than a millennium before any Greek physician put reed to papyrus.
+Histories of the birth of rational medicine often begin with Hippocrates, the Greek physician born around 460 BCE.
+But the Edwin Smith Papyrus, written in ancient Egypt around 1600 BCE and likely copied from a text dating to 3000 BCE, puts African evidence-based medicine more than a thousand years before Hippocrates.

-The treatments described are astonishingly practical.
-Wounds were closed with linen sutures.
-Fractures were immobilized with splints.
-Infections were prevented using honey—which we now know has powerful antimicrobial properties.
+The treatments were practical and direct.
+Physicians stitched wounds with linen sutures and stabilized fractures with splints.
+Honey was used on wounds, a method now known to help prevent infection.
 The papyrus also contains the first known descriptions of the cranial sutures, the meninges, the external surface of the brain, and cerebrospinal fluid.
-It recognizes that injuries to different parts of the brain produce symptoms in different parts of the body—an observation that would not be rediscovered in Europe for thousands of years.
+It records that injuries to different parts of the brain produce symptoms in different parts of the body.
+That observation would not resurface in European medicine for another three thousand years.

 Africa’s Pharmacy: Plants That Built Modern Medicine